julianxhokaxhiu/blog.julianxhokaxhiu.com/content/en/2020-02-19-final-fantasy-vii-running-on-vulkan.markdown

 {{< asset_img "/images/posts/FF7-New-Game.png" "FFNx on Vulkan - New Game screen" >}}

 > **TL-DR:** This is the story about a new driver for Final Fantasy VII that will allow you to play the game through new rendering backends, like DirectX 11 and Vulkan.
-If you're eager to try it yourself, feel free to installation instructions on the [official repository](https://github.com/julianxhokaxhiu/FFNx).
-For screenshots and videos, feel free to scroll here down below.
+If you're eager to try it yourself, feel free to follow installation instructions on the [official repository](https://github.com/julianxhokaxhiu/FFNx).

 When Final Fantasy VII Remake [was announced](https://www.gamespot.com/articles/final-fantasy-7-remake-announced-by-sony-at-e3-201/1100-6428174/) unlike most of the fans my first idea was to re-play again the game.
 The last time I finished the game was long time ago, and I don't honestly remember every bit of the story anymore.